act65/masters-thesis/deliverables/thesis/abstraction/solvable-representations.md

 - First need to demonstrate that action decoding is lossy.
 - Then show that using options is less lossy.

+This introduces dangers?!?
+As an option might accumulate unknown rewards along the way!??

 ### The complexity of solutions via LMDPs

 > Is my path actually shorter?